United States Regiments & Batteries > Minnesota

 June 10 Companies C and D moved to Fort Abercrombie

-June 21 Regiment reunited at Fort Snelling under orders for Washington, D. C.
+June 21 The regiment reunited at Fort Snelling under orders for Washington, D. C.

 June 22-26 Moved to Washington, D.C.

-July 3 To Alexandria.
+July 3 To Alexandria, Virginia.
 Attached to Franklin’s Brigade, Heintzelman’s Division, McDowell’s Army of Northeast Virginia

 July 21

-The 1st Minnesota was in the heaviest fighting of the battle around Henry House Hill and was one of the last Union regiments to leave the field. it lost 49 men killed, 107 wounded and 34 missing.
+The First Minnesota Infantry Regiment was in the heaviest fighting of the battle around Henry House Hill and was one of the last Union regiments to leave the field. it lost 49 men killed, 107 wounded and 34 missing.

 August Attached to Stone’s Brigade, Division of the Potomac